voophdev/django-boilerplate-with-simple-jwt/README.md

 # Django Boilerplate with Simple JWT 🐍🔐

-A simple Django project boilerplate that integrates **Simple JWT** for user authentication.
+A simple Django project boilerplate that integrates DRF (Django Rest Framework) and **Simple JWT** for user authentication.
 This boilerplate provides a quick starting point for setting up JWT-based authentication and includes a user login API for your Django application.
 It uses PostgreSQL as the database. 🚀

 ## Features ✨